 I-20 forms are sent by regular postage (no tracking number) to the address indicated in your I-20 Request Form.
-If an updated dress is not included in this request form, the information will be sent to the address on file with your application for admission.
+If an updated address is not included in this request form, the information will be sent to the address on file with your application for admission.
 Please note that if a mail or forwarding address is not available, St. Mary’s will default delivery to your permanent address.

 If you are currently in the San Antonio, Texas area and would like to pick up your I-20 paperwork in-person, a photo ID and an advance appointment is required.
 Students may email us to authorize another individual to pick up the I-20 on their behalf.
 The student must provide their full name & id number, and the full name of the person authorized to pick up the I-20.
 Each authorization is a one-time use only.
 Again, a photo id is required.

 FERPA and SEVP regulations prohibit the release of information and/or documentation without prior written consent from the individual in question, even if said individual is family (spouse, child, etc.).

-To assist with your transition to St. Mary’s University, attend the International Student Check-in and the University Orientation for Graduate Students.
-The scheduled date and time of the International Student Check-In for students enrolling in Spring 2018 is Monday, Jan.
-8, 2018, in the University Center, Conference Room A.
+To assist with your transition to St. Mary’s University, attend the International Student Check-In and the University Orientation for Graduate Students.

 For any questions about this event, please contact Melissa Piedra, Assistant Director of International Scholar Services, at 210-431-2096 or by email.